Selecting an RV home base state is an important decision for the RV fulltimer, involving a number of major considerations.

 Mail forwarding can be arranged in most states, once due consideration has been given to the various factors mentioned above.

 The amount of mail forwarded (and thus the expense) can be minimized by taking advantage of online paperless statements and electronic bill pay options.
 This cuts down on paper and makes sure that bills are paid on time.
-We also have opted to read the digital versions of our RV magazines, such as Good Sam's Highways, online.
+We also have opted to read the digital versions of our RV magazines, such as those from our RV clubs.

 Take the time to think about your personal situation.